vivid-planet/comet/docs/docs/content-scope/content-website.md

 @Entity()
 export class News extends BaseEntity<News, "id"> {
     @Embedded(() => NewsContentScope)
     @Field(() => NewsContentScope)
     scope: NewsContentScope;
 }
 ```

-### Api: Graphql Api
+### API: GraphQL API

-The graphql api will contain a scope argument (where it makes sense), as defined in the example above.
+The GraphQL API will have a scope argument (where it makes sense), as shown in the example above.

 ### Admin: Scope Selector
-On the admin side you need a `<ContentScopeProvider>` and `<ContentScopeControls>` in the `MasterHeader` component.
+In the Admin you need a `<ContentScopeProvider>` and `<ContentScopeControls>` in the `MasterHeader` component.

-Then you can use `useContentScope()` to access the currently selected scope - which you typically pass thru to api requests.
+You can then use `useContentScope()` to access the currently selected scope, which you will then usually pass through to API requests.

-### Api: UserPermissions
+### API: User permissions

-UserPermissions will validate scope arguments of graphql queries/mutations and has access to the scope of an entity if it is stored as scope.
-You additionally need `@ScopedEntity` (at entitiy level) for nested entities and `@AffectedEntity` (at resolver level) for queries/mutations without scope argument.
+User permissions will validate `scope` arguments of GraphQL operations and check if a user has access to the scope of an entity (the column name needs to be `scope`).
+You additionally need `@ScopedEntity` (at entity level) for nested entities and `@AffectedEntity` (at resolver level) for operations without a `scope` argument.